 You’ll see other apps populate your iPhone’s display as if they were cards in the deck.
 This is the App Switcher and from here you can quickly jump to another app or force quit one.

-Many people find it confusing how you take a screenshot on the iPhone XR & XS.
-It actually very simple.
+Many people find it confusing how you take a screenshot on the iPhone 11 & 11 Pro.
+It is actually very simple.
 Just hold down the Side button and the Volume Up button at the same time.
 You’ll hear the familiar camera shutter sound and then see a thumbnail of the screenshot you just took in the corner of the display.

 12) Quickly Edit A Screenshot